 While the majority of calories in this eating recommendation come from plant foods, with a smaller emphasis on meat, the new Nordic diet at the same time stresses the importance of food coming from the sea, lakes, and the wild countryside.

-Their basic premise for this guideline is to lower the amount of meat, and increase the amount of vegetables, herbs, nuts, fruits, legumes, and grains.
-The reason for this are the positive impacts that some of the mentioned food groups can have for your health.
+The basic premise of the new Nordic diet is to lower the amount of meat and increase the number of vegetables, herbs, nuts, fruits, legumes, and grains that are being eaten.
+The logic behind this is the positive impact witnessed when abiding by a plant-based diet and the evidence-based health benefits of some of the mentioned food groups.

-If you have read my Chapter I posts, you will be able to connect the dots.
-In the unfortunate case that you didn’t, here is a recap:
+If you have read my all-encompassing evidence-based food guide, you will be able to connect the dots.
+In the unfortunate case that you did not, here is a recap:

-- Eating more than 600g of fruit and vegetables reduces the risk of heart disease, being overweight, and obese
+- Eating more than 600 grams of fruit and vegetables reduces the risk of heart disease, being overweight, and obese

 - Whole grains have been associated with a lower risk of heart disease, type 2 diabetes, cancer, and weight gain risk